The Blip: Infinity Saga

-In Avengers: Endgame, Clint Barton's family, Erik Selvig, Shuri and Jane Foster are confirmed to have been blipped.
-In the Avengers' compound, Scott Lang and Sharon Carter are also listed as blipped, though Lang was unaccounted for due to being trapped in the Quantum Realm, and Carter went rogue to establish her identity as the Power Broker in Madripoor.

-Some of the surviving heroes travel to the planet to which Thanos has retired to attempt to recover the Infinity Stones and undo the Blip, only to learn that Thanos had destroyed the Stones to ensure that the Blip cannot be undone.
+In Avengers: Endgame, Clint Barton's family, Erik Selvig, Shuri, and Jane Foster are confirmed to have been blipped.
+In the Avengers Compound, Sharon Carter and Scott Lang are also listed as blipped, though Carter went rogue to establish her identity as the Power Broker in Madripoor and Lang was unaccounted for due to being trapped in the Quantum Realm.
+Some of the surviving heroes travel to the planet where Thanos has gone to attempt to recover the Infinity Stones and undo the Blip, only to learn that Thanos had destroyed the Stones to ensure that his work could not be undone.
 Five years later, the effects of the disappearances are explored, with many characters having experiences resulting from the event.
-For example, Barton is distraught at the loss of his family, and becomes a rogue warrior, travelling the world to massacre organized crime figures involved in the drug trade and child trafficking.
-Steve Rogers leads a support group for those dealing with the loss of loved ones in the Blip.
+For example, Barton is distraught at the loss of his family and takes on a new identity as Ronin, travelling the world to massacre organized crime figures involved in the drug trade and child trafficking.
+Rogers leads a support group in New York City for those dealing with the loss of loved ones in the Blip.
 Thor, who blames himself for failing to kill Thanos before the initial snap, becomes an out-of-shape alcoholic.
 Urban decay is apparent in cities such as New York City and San Francisco.
-Carol Danvers tells the Avengers that the chaos happening on Earth is also occurring on other planets throughout the cosmos.
+Danvers tells the Avengers that the chaos happening on Earth is also occurring on other planets.

 In the meantime, Scott Lang is freed from the Quantum Realm, having only experienced five hours instead of years.
-He comes across a memorial park listing names of the vanished, including his own name, then reunites with his daughter Cassie, who had been a young girl when he last saw her and is now a teenager.
+He comes across a memorial park listing names of the vanished, including himself, then reunites with his daughter Cassie, who had been a young girl when he last saw her and is now a teenager.
 Lang informs the remaining Avengers and allies about his discovery: the Quantum Realm can allow time travel.
 While they soon determine that the nature of time travel means that they cannot simply go back in time and stop Thanos from either causing the Blip or destroying the Stones in the first place, they are able to use Pym Particles to travel through the Quantum Realm to retrieve the Infinity Stones from alternate timelines in the past.

-Upon returning to the present, Tony Stark, Bruce Banner and Rocket develop a gauntlet composed of Stark's nanotech that is capable of harnessing the power of the Stones.
-Due to the powerful emission of gamma radiation resulting from the Stones' use, Banner volunteers to wear the gauntlet, and successfully restores the blipped victims in the condition they had vanished.
+Upon returning to the present, Tony Stark, Bruce Banner, and Rocket develop a Gauntlet composed of Stark's nanotech that is capable of harnessing the power of the Stones.
+Due to the powerful emission of gamma radiation resulting from the Stones' use, Banner volunteers to wear the Gauntlet and successfully restores the blipped victims in the condition they had vanished.
 The Avengers are then attacked by an alternate version of Thanos who intends to destroy and recreate the universe.
-A final battle ensues, during which the Avengers attempt to return the Stones to their own timelines, only for Thanos to thwart their efforts.
-Stark ultimately wins the battle by using the Stones to destroy Thanos and his army for good at the cost of his own life.
+A final battle ensues and Stark ultimately wins the battle by using the Stones to destroy Thanos and his army, at the cost of his own life.
+Following a funeral honoring Stark's sacrifice, Rogers travels back in time to return the Stones to their original time periods.